-Milton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Milton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Milton is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Milton who work in management occupations (14.47%), sales jobs (12.11%), and office and administrative support (9.37%).

 The education level of Milton citizens is very high relative to the national average among all cities (21.84%): 34.72% of adults in Milton have a bachelor's degree or even advanced degree.

 The per capita income in Milton in 2018 was $42,290, which is upper middle income relative to Delaware, and wealthy relative to the rest of the US.
 This equates to an annual income of $169,160 for a family of four.
 However, Milton contains both very wealthy and poor people as well.

 Milton is a very ethnically-diverse town.
 The people who call Milton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Milton residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Milton include Irish, German, English, French, and Polish.